-Since December 2007, over 4.4 million jobs have been lost and the unemployment rate has risen from 4.9 percent to 8.1 percent, states Diane Rowland in the March issue of the New England Journal of Medicine.
+Over six million jobs have been lost since 2007.
 When jobs disappear, so do health insurance plans, leaving many families unable to cover the costs of both routine and emergency medical care.
 The situation is even worse for single people, who often do not qualify for Medicaid unless they have a severe disability.
+In addition, employers are increasingly pushing health-care costs to workers.

-This crisis is driving many workers to change their behavior to improve their health and well-being and rein in health care costs, according to a survey commissioned and released by the National Business Group on Health (NBGH).
-The group commissioned the survey to determine how the recession is affecting American workers and to identify opportunities and areas where businesses should work more closely with their employees to support them during the tough recession environment.
+This economic crisis has driven many workers to change their behavior to improve their health and well-being and rein in health care costs, according to a survey commissioned and released by the National Business Group on Health (NBGH).
+The group commissioned the survey to determine how the economic downturn is affecting American workers and to identify opportunities and areas where businesses should work more closely with their employees to support them during the tough recession environment.

 Fifteen hundred workers employed at large employers (2,000 or more employees) between ages 22 and 69 were surveyed.
 They had benefits provided through an employer-sponsored or union-sponsored health plan.
 Among the key findings:

-- Health improvement is more of a priority than it was a year ago.
-Fifty-two percent of respondents reported that living a healthy lifestyle is more of a priority than it was a year ago - about one in three reported exercising more and 46 percent said they were eating healthier, which included cutting back on fast food.
+• Health improvement is more of a priority than it was a year before the downturn began in 2007.
+Fifty-two percent of respondents reported that living a healthy lifestyle is more of a priority than it was-about one in three reported exercising more and 46 percent said they were eating healthier, which included cutting back on fast food.

 Being more proactive about your heath is a step in the right direction.
-As Rowland explains, when you postpone or forgo needed medical treatment it often leads to more serious illness and more costly care.
+When you postpone or forgo needed medical treatment it often leads to more serious illness and more costly care, stresses Diane Rowland in a study about weathering the recession published in the March 2009 issue of The New England Journal of Medicine.
 Here are some other ways to stay healthy for less during the recession:

 • Practice prevention.
 Exercising and eating healthier are good starts.
 You should also try to get more sleep, drink less alcohol, reduce stress, take a multivitamin, and treat injuries or symptoms sooner rather than later.